ahawkins/hawkins.io/wip/2011-04-21-advanced_caching_in_rails.md

 persists through request--this is cached throughout the entire application.

+## CSRF and form\_authenticty\_token

+Rails uses a CSRF
+(Cross Site Request Forgery) token and a form authenticy token to protect your application aganist attacks.
+These are generated per request and each pages get unique values each time.
+`protect_from_forgery` is added by default to `ApplicationController`.
+You may have run into the problem before.
+You may have tried to submit a POST and received an Unauthorized response.
+This is the `form_authenticity_token` in action.
+You can fiddle with it and see what happens to your application.

+These tokens cause problems (depending on what Rails version) you're using with cached HTML.
+Caching a page or an action with a form may generate unthorized errors because the tokens were for a different session or request.
+There are parts of the cached pages that need to be _replaced_ with new values before the application can be used.
+This is a simple process, but it will take another HTTP request.

+You'll need to create a controller to server up some configuration related information that's never cached.
+That way, a cached action will load, then a separate request will be made for correct tokens.

+NOTE: You may run into more problems with on Rails 2.
+This is because Rails 3 uses a form authenticty token and CSRF in a meta tag in the HEAD of the document.
+This is for ajax requests.
+You may notice the rails.js file appends them to all AJAX requests.
+Forms submitted with AJAX with something like '$(form).serialize()` will send the `form_authenticty_token` since it's automatically included in all forms generated with `form_for` or `form_tag`.

+You need to create a new controller that responds_to JavaScript and return some JS for the browser to evaluate.
+Here's how you can replace the information in the meta tag for Rails 3.
+You can also use this logic to update all `form_authenticty_token` inputs on the page.

+    $("meta[name='csrf-token']").attr('content', '<% Rack::Utils.escape_html(request_forgery_protection_token) %>');
+    $("meta[name='csrf-param']").attr('content', '<% Rack::Utils.escape_html(form_authenticity_token) %>');

+    // you may also want to supply current application status as well.
+    // for example, you may want to know the current users's ID
+    // for use in your application JS
+    MyApp.userId = '<%= current_user.id %>';

+## Dealing with Relative Dates (or other content)

+Many Rails applications use `distance_of_times_in_words` throughout their application.
+This can cause major problems for any cached content with a data.
+For example, you have a fragment cached.
+That fragment was cached 1 month ago.
+2 months ago, it's still in the cache.
+Since you stored a relative date in the cache, the fragment contains '1 month ago'.
+This is no good.
+You can solve this problem easily with JavaScript.

+JavaScript is better for handling dates/times than Rails is.
+This is because Rails needs to know what the user's time zone is, then marshal all times into that time zone.
+JavaScript is better because it use the local time zone by default.
+How often do you want to display a time in a different zone than user's current locale?
+You can dump the UTC representation of the date into the DOM, then use JS to parse them into relative or something like `strftime`.
+I've encapsulated this process in a helper in my Rails applications.
+Once all the data is in the DOM, you can do all the parsing in JavaScript.

+    def timestamp(time, options = {})
+      classes = %w(timestamp)
+      classes << 'past' if time.past?
+      classes << 'future' if time.future?

+      options[:class] ||= ""
+      options[:class] += classes.join(' ')

+      content_tag(:span, time.utc.iso8601, options)
+    end

+Then, when the page loads you can use a library like date.js to create more user friendly dates.

 ## Time to Cash Out

 I've covered a ton of material in this article.
 I've given a through